missionpinball/mpf-docs/docs/start/index.md

 Raspberry Pi, etc.) to control a real, physical pinball machine.
 (More info one what MPF is [here](http://missionpinball.org).)

-Most people develop their game on their laptop, and then when they're done, transfer it to a smaller computer permanently installed in their pinball machine.
+Most people develop their game on a main computer, transfering the game to a smaller computer permanently installed in their pinball machine.

 The computer running MPF is connected to a
 [modern pinball control system](../hardware/index.md) via USB.
 (MPF supports several different control systems,